cockroachlabs/workshop_labs/CDC-changefeed/README.md

 ## Lab 1 - Connect to database and create data

-Open a new Terminal and connect to the database
+Open the SQL Terminal and connect to the database

 ```bash
 # use cockroach sql, defaults to localhost:26257